For more information on our drop-in hours, please head to our Drop-In Hours webpage.

 ADHD Services

 Attention Deficit Hyperactivity Disorder (ADHD) assessments are available at CAPS for students with SHIP insurance.
+SHIP insured students must be in treatment at CAPS or an off-campus therapist to be eligible for a CAPS assessment.
 Students without SHIP insurance are referred to providers in their private insurance network for assessment and/or medication management.
-Assessments are tailored to the student’s presenting complaints and include:

 • Clinical interview